 The obstacles

-The main impediment to the complete success of the initiative is purely cultural: the older members of Chinese society underestimate depression and do not know how to recognize or manage it.
+The main impediment to the complete success of the initiative is purely cultural: older members of Chinese society underestimate depression and do not know how to recognize or manage it.

 Only after an attempt thwarted in extremis by the police did the mother change her mind.